ml-lab/ComputerVision-HW2/README.md

 ### The Matching Results using the Sum-of-Squared-Distance
 bikes1 and bikes2
 ![ssd matching bikes1 and bikes2](results/bikes1_bikes2_matches.png)
+The matching between the two images seems very good.

 bikes1 and bikes3
 ![ssd matching bikes1 and bikes3](results/bikes1_bikes3_matches.png)